At the end of every trip I take, I like to sit down and take stock of my experiences.

 In my life.

 I’m not sure I’ll ever be able to top this bowl of pork rib ramen.
-Dave agrees: This is best thing he’s ever eaten, too.
-We still talk about it on a near-daily basis.
+It’s best thing I’ve ever eaten.
+I still talk about it on a near-weekly basis.

 If you go to Osaka, you must, must, must eat at Hanamaruken Namba Houzenji and go for a bowl of pork rib ramen.
 It’s out-of-this-world delicious!